 Instructions for Authors

 Please send all submissions to firstname.lastname@example.org, as email attachments in Microsoft Word or Rich Text Format, with the author's name removed from the document for the purposes of anonymous review.
-Please include the author's full contact information (name, institutional affiliation, mailing address, telephone number(s), and e-mail address) in the body of the e-mail.

-JILIR strongly prefers articles under 25,000 words in length (the equivalent of 50 journal pages) including text and footnotes.
-JILIR will not publish articles exceeding 30,000 words (the equivalent of 60 journal pages) except in extraordinary circumstances.
+The JILIR strongly prefers articles under 15,000 words in length (the equivalent of 30 journal pages) including text and footnotes.
+We will not publish articles exceeding 20,000 words except in extraordinary circumstances.
 Book reviews should be between 750 and 1,500 words.

 We request that submissions contain footnotes in accordance with the Canadian Guide to Uniform Legal Citation, 8th edition (Toronto: Carswell, 2014) (the “McGill Guide”).
 Authors are also referred to the Oxford Canadian Dictionary or to the Oxford English Dictionary for spelling, and to Strunk's Elements of Style for stylistic concerns.
 For more information, please consult the JILIR Style Guide.

 The JILIR prides itself on thorough internal and peer review of its submissions.
 Therefore, as a general policy, the JILIR does not expedite articles.
 Any requests for expedited review will not be considered.